Hardy (singer): 2021–2023: Hixtape, Vol. 2 and The Mockingbird & The Crow

-He later toured with Sean Stemaly in 2021 and created Hixtape Volume 2.
+Hardy released Hixtape, Vol. 2 on December 10, 2021.
 This album included artists such as Matt Stell, Jon Pardi, Jimmie Allen, Colt Ford, Randy Houser, Rhett Akins, and Lainey Wilson.
-In the Fall of 2021, Hardy went on tour with Jason Aldean, as well.
-The "Back in the Saddle" tour kicked off in August 2021, and included Lainey Wilson, in addition to Hardy.
+The successor to Hixtape, Vol. 1, it was not as well received as its predecessor, and released no songs to mainstream radio.

 Morgan Wallen announced his plans for his 2022 Dangerous tour, which included Hardy for almost all of the nearly 50 stops, including stops in Pennsylvania, South Carolina, Georgia, Louisiana, Oklahoma, and South Dakota.